MACE Persons who pose a risk by Exploitation Process

-Agency Single Point of Contacts (SPOC) within the MACE Level 2 meeting are responsible for making a decision as to whether an individual poses a risk by exploitation.
+Agency SPOCs within the MACE Level 2 meeting are responsible for making a decision as to whether an individual poses a risk by exploitation.
+This is done in consultation with those in attendance at the level 2 MACE meetings.
 They may be assessed as either:

-- an individual who may pose a risk by exploitation, however requires further local intelligence development, or
+a) an individual who may pose a risk by exploitation, however requires further local intelligence development, or,

-- an individual whereby there is considerable intelligence to indicate that they pose a risk by exploitation and should be assessed as such and flagged on NYP systems as a perpetrator of Child Exploitation.
+b) an individual whereby there is considerable intelligence to indicate that they pose a risk by exploitation and should be formally assessed as a perpetrator of Child Exploitation.

 How are persons who may pose a risk by exploitation managed?